The Royal House of Rinaldi (Tartosa)

 • Legacy and Role: Gaetano’s reign emphasizes Tartosa’s identity as a bastion of timeless European values.
 While his resistance to change earns criticism, his steadfastness solidifies Tartosa’s reputation for stability.

-• Full Title: Her Royal Highness Princess Genevieve of Henfordshire, Dowager Queen of Tartosa, Comtesse de Brissac.
+(Princess Consort of Bellacorde, Born Princess Cromwell of Henfordshire, Dowager Queen of Tartosa, Comtesse de Brissac)

 • Parents: The late King Frederick George Cromwell III and Queen Margaret Anne Cromwell of Henford-on-Bagley